BellowingMeadows/BellowingMeadows/README.md

 ![Index screenshot](assets/images/skeleton-fix.png)

 * The initial design of my about page was overambitious, and the potential finished result was not worth the amount of time it would have taken to achieve.
-I redesigned the page to still be effective, but with a slightly more convential layout:
+I redesigned the page to still be effective, but with a slightly more conventional layout:

 ![About wireframe take 2](assets/images/about2.png)